jwodder/doapi/FUTURE.md

 - Add a way to force `-K` arguments to `doapi-droplet new` to always be interpreted as filenames

+- Add an option to cause error results to be returned alongside non-errors in output lists?

 ### Internals

 - When not all objects of a type have been cached, labels that are valid IDs